 You may also want to download this app.
 Access real-time information and navigate like a local.
 A digital trail map displaying your location, live webcams, event calendars, and more will keep you prepared no matter what the mountain throws your way.

-There were 8 of us in our group so rather than individually booking our accommodations we found it was cheaper to divide the cost of a 4 bedroom, 4 bath condo between us at the Steamboat Grand right at the base of the ski slopes.
+During my first trip to Steamboat there were 8 of us in our group so rather than individually booking our accommodations we found it was cheaper to divide the cost of a 4 bedroom, 4 bath condo between us at the Steamboat Grand right at the base of the ski slopes.

 Photos credit: The Steamboat Grand